snd/mohair/README.md

 sql query builder for nodejs

-*write elegant code to generate sql queries, instead of concatenating strings and pushing to endless parameter lists*
+*write elegant code to generate sql queries - instead of concatenating strings and pushing to endless parameter lists*

 ### Install